sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 1. IT Solutions are understood as a collection of IT Products and as such, each IT Product must be assessed on its own as well as the sum of all the IT Products composing the IT Solution.
 2. IT Solutions are obtained in a way that minimizes the risks to the department and to its ability to Canadians (see [Risk Managing the Obtention of Software](#risk-managing-the-obtention-of-software)).
 As such:
    1. Complex and core to mandate IT Solutions are designed internally to ESDC.
-      - Small and iterative IT Projects are favored (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)) to deliver the IT Products that will be components to the IT Solution.
+      - Small and iterative IT Projects are favoured (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)) to deliver the IT Products that will be components to the IT Solution.
       - IT Solutions Architecture is a key partner throughout the lifecycle of the IT Solutions but IT Products teams have authority to operate and take responsibility for their own products.
-      - IT Solutions are architected iteratively over time, with each gate and iteration providing additional information as to choosing the best IT Products to compose them (see [Targed Solution Delivery Model](strategy-target-solution-delivery-model.html)).
+      - IT Solutions are architected iteratively over time, with each gate and iteration providing additional information as to choosing the best IT Products to compose them (see [Target Solution Delivery Model](strategy-target-solution-delivery-model.html)).
       - Leveraging external third party integrators is supported but IT Solutions Architecture remains in control to ESDC throughout its lifecycle and abides by its [Architectural Principles](#architecture).
    2. Complex but not core to mandate IT Solutions are designed internally.
    3. Non-complex and not core to mandate IT Solutions may be designed and delivered by third party integrators.
-3. IT Solutions, whether built internally or built by a third party and delivered as a set of prepackaged COTS to configure and/or as software as a service, adhere to the Architectural principles as listed in section [Architecture](#architecture)
+3. IT Solutions, whether built internally or built by a third party and delivered as a set of pre-packaged COTS to configure and/or as software as a service, adhere to the Architectural principles as listed in section [Architecture](#architecture)
 4. IT Solutions must provide their overall and individual IT products metrics internally to ESDC.
 Metrics are comprised of the following:
    - Accessibility test results
    - Integration testing results